orenbenkiki/total-space/README.md

 ## TODO

 * Document how to create a model.
+* Use a lock-free hashtable instead of brownhash for better multi-core scalability?
 * Some macros should be converted to procedural derive macros.
 * Arrange the code.